 Direct Mail can import addresses from the Contacts application (which used to be named "Address Book").

 - Choose Addresses > Import from the menu bar.

-- Choose Contacts from the "Import From:" popup menu (if you are running macOS 10.7, it will say Address Book instead).
+- Choose Contacts from the "Import From:" popup menu.

-- Select the contacts you want to import.
-To select all of them, choose Edit > Select All from the menu bar.
+- Select the contacts (or group) you want to import.

 - By default, Direct Mail will import the First Name, Last Name, and Email Address for the selected contacts.
 If you want to import more attributes for each contact, click the "+" at bottom of the window.
 A new row will appear.
 Use the popup menu on the left to choose which attribute to import (by default it will say "Prefix").
 Use the popup menu on the right to choose which Direct Mail column that field should be placed into.